ravendb/bootcamp/src/Unit-2/lesson4/README.md

 One way to create a Map-Reduce index  definition is inheriting from `AbstractIndexCreationTask`.

 In the [previous lesson](../lesson3/README.md), you learned how to create multi-map indexes.
-It's importante you know that you can combine the power of multi-map with map-reduce by providing multiple map functions.
+It's important you know that you can combine the power of multi-map with map-reduce by providing multiple map functions.

 ````csharp
 public class Products_ByCategory : AbstractIndexCreationTask<Product, Products_ByCategory.Result>